Climate Summary for Florida - February 2014

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for February is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
-As of February 25th, neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are near average to below average across the Pacific Ocean.
-ENSO-neutral conditions are expected to continue through the spring.
-The atmospheric circulation during February was somewhat variable due to an active Madden-Julian Oscillation (MJO).
-The Climate Prediction Center (CPC) predicts above normal temperatures for the state; they are also predicting below normal precipitation for Florida through May.
+Neutral ENSO conditions continue to be reported for the equatorial Pacific with the equatorial sea surface temperatures (SST) above average across in the western Pacific, with regions of below average SST in the eastern Pacific.
+ENSO-neutral conditions are favored to continue through the spring of 2014, with a potential El Nino forming in the summer.
+The Climate Prediction Center (CPC) predicts above normal temperatures across the entire state and below normal precipitation for the Florida Panhandle through May.

-Table 4: Breakdown of storm reports submitted in Florida during the month of February (compiled from Southeast Regional Climate Center).
+Table 4: Breakdown of storm reports submitted in Florida during February (compiled from Southeast Regional Climate Center).

 Appendix 1: Additional February departures from normal data for Florida locations.